 The party that tried to reach Tato ran into the Chinese, who had blocked the track to Along.
 After a brief firefight, they were taken prisoner.
 They were released in May 1963.

 But not Lt Col Taylor.
-He and his men, hearing the gunfire, must have decided to get off the path going South East to Along, and to cross the mountains, going due south to get to the Brahmaputra Valley, when they had reached Rego.
+He and his men, hearing the gunfire, decided to get off the path going South East to Along, and to cross the mountains, going due south to get to the Brahmaputra Valley, when they had reached Rego.
 They must have been joined by other stragglers from 2/8 Gurkha Rifles.
 There were now 190 men, making their way across a snow covered path, 14000 feet high, with nothing more than autumn clothes and no rations.

 The men who started towards Daporijo reached their destination after a month, enduring severe hardship on the way.